evaebaide/ETL-Project/README.md

 The data in both population and public school in Houston data were retrieved by common zip codes.
 And the irrelevant columns were dropped.
 And both datasets were merged.

 # Load
-A postgressql database was created, and connection was established to the database via Jupyter Noebook.
+A postgresql database was created, and connection was established to the database via Jupyter Noebook.
 Stored and loaded the following tables:
 •	census_sorted;
 •	cleaner;